jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ### An alternative to the alternative

-To be fair, experimenting with TypeScript and type parameters, you might arrive at a somewhat less safe solution that doesn't employ the pattern:
+To be fair, experimenting with TypeScript and type parameters, I was able to get a somewhat less safe solution that doesn't employ the pattern:

 ```ts
 type NumberRecord = { kind: "n", v: number, f: (v: number) => void };